michal-franc/michal-franc.github.io/_posts/tech/2018-04-26-everything-you-wanted-to-know-about-quicksort.md

 author: Michal Franc
 comments: true
 categories: [Tech]
-tags: [alkgorithms]
+tags: [algorithms]
-permalink: /algorithms/everything-you-wanted-to-know-about-sorting-net/
+permalink: /blog/everything-you-wanted-to-know-about-sorting-net/
 ---

 TODO:
 - Matt Warren consult with this blog post
 - coreclr - docs ask for addng this post to the list

-#### TL;DR;

-> Not a brief journey into .NET internals and sorting algorithms in the real-world
+- create new articles type of page - which contains one big article with introduction and Chapters sections + contents + link to all the single pages
+- add new jekyll plugin for TOC and series support (If github doesnt support it then use generation on your machine and just push statis website)

+Structure:

+Chapter I:

+Chapter II:

+Hey welcome to my new serie about `Sorting` and `.NET Internals`.
+It has started as a simple question `Hey, I wonder how Quicksort is implemented in .NET?`.
+I was planning to release one blog post, wrap up quickly and jump to another idea.
+But when I started the journey I just couldn't stop asking question `why` and wanted to learn more.
+You cant think of this serie as a `journey log`.
+Me going trhough the code startign at `List.Sort()` function to `IntroSort` algorithm, documenting my observations and finding answers to the questions along the way.

+To make it more manageable, I divided this work to two chapters:

+- Chapter I - .NET internals - from `List<T>.Sort()` to `TrySZSort`
+- Chapter II - Quicksort++ in the real world - IntroSort

+If you are not interested in `.NET internals`, you can jump straight ahead to `Chapter II` but oh boy you might miss a lot of `fun` (It depends how  you define `fun`, I for sure had fun exploring all the topics in there).

 You might ask question.
 Why do you need to know sorting algorithms at all.
-There are frameworks.
-You call .Sort() function, some magic happens - data is sorted - time to go home.
+There are frameworks that have tools to not be bothered about that at all.
+I call .Sort() function, magic happens time to go home.
 There is a lot of truth in that but ...

-* You might encounter problems that simple calls to framework functions won't be enough
+* Frameworks are great for `generic` majority of problems
+* There are however problems that might require sorting algorithms knoweledge
-* You need to know what is stable nad unstable sorting algorithm, it can influence your design decisions
+* Even with frameworks support, it is good to know what stable nad unstable sorting algorithm is, it can influence your design
 * Sorting algorithms are a great introduction to the world of 'trade-offs'
 * This is also example of multiple 'tools' doing same thing in different ways
 * It is a good way to learn about 'divide and conquer', 'asympthotic complexity' and recurssion